sheerun/vim-polyglot/README.md

 *Please declare this variable before polyglot is loaded (at the top of .vimrc)*

-If you wish to use filetype detection by Vim Polyglot but you'd like to use your own syntax-highlighting plugin, you can append `.plugin` to disabled entry, like so:
+If you wish to use filetype detection by Vim Polyglot but you'd like to use your own syntax-highlighting plugin, you can append `.plugin` to disabled entry, like below.
+Disabling Vim Polyglot filetype plugin won't disable native Vim filetype plugin.

 ```vim
 let g:polyglot_disabled = ['markdown.plugin']
 ```

 Please note that disabling a language won't make in your vim startup any faster / slower (only for specific this specific filetype).
 All plugins are lazily loaded only when they are really needed.

 Vim Polyglot tries to automatically detect indentation settings (just like vim-sleuth).
 If this feature is not working for you for some reason, please file an issue and disable it temporarily with: